 Instructions

-- Heat 1 tbsp olive oil in a large pan over medium heat.
+- Heat 1 tablespoon olive oil in a large pan over medium heat.
 When the oil is hot add the peppers and onion and cook for 3-4 minutes until softened then remove from heat.

 - Flake the salmon in a large bowl with a fork then add the remaining ingredients (accept for the remaining oil and butter) and the cooked vegetables and stir until well combined.